tylim88/styled-break/README.md

 #### As String Input

 `styledCss` can also be just string without any breakpoint needed, which mean the style is applied without any media query.

+However if you need to non media query style together with media query style, it is better to use [without](#a.without).

 ```jsx
 const styledCss = `width: 100px;`